-While the provisions for agriculture in the code do not provide further restoration of critical areas per se, the conservation plans, if implemented and enforced successfully, provide protection of existing riparian vegetation and potential for increased shading in the future.
+While the provisions for agriculture in the code do not provide further restoration of critical areas, the conservation plans, if implemented and enforced successfully, provide protection of existing riparian vegetation and potential for increased shading in the future.
 To support TMDL implementation, monitoring and enforcement could be emphasized on priority riparian areas within the SFNR watershed.
-Whatcom County could consider joining the Voluntary Stewardship Program which would further help protect critical areas through coordination between environmental groups, agricultural organizations, and county governments.